thaiat/directory-angular-ionic-require/README.md

 directory-angular-ionic-require
 ===============================

-An example of integration between angular, ionic, and require, inspired by directory-angular-ionic of Christophe Coenraets
+An example of integration between angular, ionic, and require, inspired by directory-angular-ionic of Christophe Coenraets.

+Please see http://codrspace.com/thaiat/angularjs-requirejs/ for explanation.